Frequently Asked Questions

 What time commitment can members expect?

-All new members are required to complete our six-week NME program, which consists of six, one-hour sessions with a lecture and group case work, plus short deliverables throughout.
-Outside NME, ETC has general body meetings for site visits, speaker events, and collaborations with other organizations, which occur every 2-3 weeks.
+Outside NME, ETC has general body meetings for site visits, conferences, and speaker events, which occur every 2-3 weeks.
+Project team analysts also meet with their teams weekly.
 Members can generally expect a time commitment of 1-2 hours per week.

 What work will I do in ETC?